 For me, there is no better recipe for improving my overall state of well-being like stepping foot on a trail surrounded by large pine trees knowing that in a few hours I’ll be looking down upon them while standing beside a gorgeous alpine lake.

-Although you don’t need to be an extreme athlete, nor even extremely “fit” to hike strenuous trails, there are things you can do to make your body prepared to tackle that trail that’s staring back at you on your bucket list of hikes for 2018.
+Although you don’t need to be an extreme athlete, nor even extremely “fit” to hike strenuous trails, there are things you can do to make your body prepared to tackle that trail that’s staring back at you on your bucket list of hikes.

 From a physiological standpoint, strenuous hiking requires the ability to propel yourself forward.
-With good mechanics, this can be accomplished by driving through the gluteals and having a strong posterior chain (click here to see my husband’s FREE videos on training your posterior chain).
+With good mechanics, this can be accomplished by driving through the gluteals and having a strong posterior chain.

 But as fatigue sets in, we all end up slouched and taking shorter strides causing the hip flexors to shorten which causes us to use less butt and more calves.